ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 ![](images/topic-part-offset.png)

 * Each broker may have zero or more partitions per topic.
 When creating topic we specify the number of partition to use.
 Each partition will run on a separate server.
-So if you have 5 brokers you can define topic with 5 partitions.
+If you have 5 brokers you can define topic with 5 partitions.
+* Kafka tolerates up to N-1 server failure without losing any messages.
+N is the replication factor for a given parition.
 * Each partition is a time ordered immutable sequence of records, that are persisted for a long time period.
 It is a log.
 Topic is a labelled log.
+* Consumers see messages in the order they are stored in the log.
 * Each partition is replicated across a configurable number of servers for fault tolerance.
 The number of partition will depend on characteristics like the number of consumers, the traffic pattern, etc...
 * Each partitioned message has a unique sequence id called **offset** ("abcde, ab, a ..." in the figure above are offsets).
 Those offset ids are defined when events arrived at the broker level, and are local to the partition.
 They are unmutable.
 * When a consumer reads a topic, it actually reads data from all the partitions.
 As a consumer reads data from a partition, it advances its offset.
 To read an event the consumer needs to use the topic name, the partition number and the last offset to read from.
+* As brokers are stateless, the consumers are responsible to keep track of the offsets.
 * Partitions guarantee that data with the same keys will be sent to the same consumer and in order.
-* Adding more partition, in the limit of number of borkers, improve throughtput.
+* Adding more partition, in the limit of number of brokers, improve throughtput.

+### Replication

+Each partition can be replicated accross a number of server.
+The replication factor is capted by the number of brokers.
+Partitions have one leader and zero or more followers.
+The leader manages all the read and write requests for the partition.
+Leader is also responsible to track the in sync replicas.
+The followers replicate the leader content.

+If a leader fails, followers elect a new one.
+When a producer sends message, he can control how to get the response from the committed message: wait for all replicas to succeed.
+Consumers receive only committed messages.

 ### Zookeeper